2019 North of Tyne mayoral election: Campaign

 Newcastle councillor Jamie Driscoll was announced as Labour's candidate in February 2019, having been elected on a platform of local procurement, promoting collective ownership, starting a "People's Bank", starting housing co-operatives and a renewable energy company.
 He defeated Newcastle City Council leader Nick Forbes to win the party's nomination.

 The Liberal Democrats announced John Appleby, who was formerly head of mechanical engineering at Newcastle University, as their candidate in December 2018.
 He had previously been a councillor, mayoral candidate and parliamentary candidate.

-Driscoll was the bookmakers' favourite, followed by Hoult.
+Driscoll was the bookmakers' favourite, followed by Charlie Hoult.

 Candidates

 Labour

 Jamie Driscoll was selected as Labour's candidate for Mayor of the North of Tyne on 20 February 2019, with voting having taken place from late January 2019.

 Labour required candidates to nominate themselves in November 2018, ahead of a shortlisting and nomination process culminating in a selection vote in January 2019.
 Paul Brannen, Jamie Driscoll, Nick Forbes and Ian Grayson nominated themselves at this point.
 Grayson withdrew from selection in December, announcing his support for Forbes.
 To be on the selection ballot, candidates need at least two nominations from local parties or affiliated trade unions.
 The party re-opened self-nominations in December 2018 in the hope of improving the diversity of candidates available.
 North Tyneside councillor Karen Lee nominated herself in this round.
-Driscoll received nominations from five Constituency Labour Party's and four affiliated trade unions, whilst Forbes received nominations from four Constituency Labour Party's and five affiliated trade unions and Lee was nominated by two Constituency Labour Party's.
+Driscoll received nominations from five Constituency Labour Parties and four affiliated trade unions, whilst Forbes received nominations from four Constituency Labour Parties, three affiliated trade unions and two affiliated societies, and Lee was nominated by two Constituency Labour Parties.
 Brannen withdrew with one nomination from a trade union.
 Lee withdrew in January, considering her late entry into the selection to have limited her campaign.

 Driscoll was backed by Noam Chomsky, Clive Lewis, Ken Loach, Paul Mason, John McDonnell and Laura Pidcock.
 Forbes was backed by Andy Burnham, Brendan Foster and Norma Redfearn as well as former candidates Paul Brannen, Ian Grayson and Karen Lee.

 Judith Kirton-Darling, Catherine McKinnell and Chi Onwurah had previously been discussed as potential candidates.

-As Driscoll was also selected by the Co-operative Party, he will seek election as joint a Labour and Co-operative Party candidate.
+As Driscoll was also selected by the Co-operative Party, he sought election as a joint Labour and Co-operative Party candidate.